mutisyag/ozone/doc/workflow.md

 The Secretariat can set the next state of the submission to either _Valid_ or _Not valid_, depending on their findings.

-TODO: link to the section where business rules and validation are described.
+TODO EDW: link to the section where business rules and validation are described.

-TODO: What else can the secretariat do while a submission is Submitted?
+TODO Gerald: Anything else that the secretariat can do while a submission is Submitted?

 ## 3. RECALLED